Safety on the Hard Shoulder: Motorway Safety

 Staying safe on the hard shoulder:

-There are many dangers that the hard shoulder poses to motorists that use it.
-Follow these protocols should help to ensure that you can stay safe in an emergency.
+The hard shoulder poses many dangers to motorists who need to stop.
+Follow these protocols to ensure that you stay safe.

-- Warn other drivers- When you have stopped on the hard shoulder, immediately put on you hazard lights to tell other drivers that you have stopped and to alert them of the danger.
+- Warn other drivers – When you have stopped on the hard shoulder, immediately put on your hazard lights to tell other drivers that you have stopped and to alert them of the danger.

-- Exit the car- Staying in the car puts you and the passengers at risk from being hit by another car.
-As soon as you are able to it is advised that you leave the car, using the left side, and make your way out away from the road and on-coming traffic.
+- Exit the car – Staying in the car puts you and the passengers at risk from being hit by another car.
+As soon as you are able to it is advised that you leave the car, using the left side, and get behind any crash barriers that may be on the side of the road.

 Leaving the hard shoulder:

-In most cases, depending on the severity of the problem, you will be able to re-join the motorway.
+Depending on the severity of the problem, you may be able to re-join the motorway.
 Once the breakdown services have given you the OK you can re-enter your car, doing so from the left hand side to minimise the risk.
-If the traffic is moving fast then you are allowed to use the hard shoulder to increase your speed before re-joining the motorway, otherwise, re-join as normal.
+If the traffic is moving fast then you are allowed to use the hard shoulder to increase your speed before re-joining the motorway, like you would a slip road.
+Otherwise, re-join as normal.

-Hopefully you’ll never have to use it but these are some helpful hints to ensure that if you do ever have to use the hard shoulder, you are equipped with knowledge to do so safely.
+Nobody likes breaking down, but this information should ensure that if you do ever have to use the hard shoulder, you are equipped with the knowledge to do so safely.